pegaltier/awesome-utils-dev/utils-trade.md

 - trend following (suivi de tendance)
 - mean reversion (retour à la moyenne)

+## FILTER STRATEGY
+- detect the asset to focus on for a swing (3 days to 30 days)
+- the best TA pattern
+- the best risk/rewards ratio
+- take position and wait confirmation

 ## GAPS

 - gap downs have a higher proba of filling than gap ups